YMCA, an International Movement

 The YMCA idea spread rapidly.
 In 1851, the first YMCA in this country was started in Boston.
 Two years later the St. Louis YMCA was founded in the Second Baptist Church, as noted by the Missouri Republic on October 20, 1853, "It is our privilege to record the beginnings of an enterprise, which contains in it the germs of more good to St. Louis than any undertaking which has ever been entered upon here."

-The Gateyway Region YMCA (formally known as the (YMCA of Greater St. Louis) was founded on October 13, 1853, at the 2nd Baptist Church by 23 young men.
-Since then, the Y has been one of the leading health and human service organizations in St. Louis.
-Beginning with three rented rooms in the Mercantile Library, and growing as St. Louis grew, the Y now delivers programs and services at 400 program sites throughout seven Missouri counties in the Greater St. Louis area.
+The Gateway Region YMCA was founded on October 13, 1853, at the 2nd Baptist Church by 23 young men.
+Since then, the Y has been one of the leading health and human service organizations in the bi-state region.
+Beginning with three rented rooms in the Mercantile Library, and growing as the metropolitan area grew, the Y now delivers programs and services through 24 traditional branch locations and more than 120 program sites covering St. Louis City, seven Missouri counties, and six counties in southwest Illinois.

 Y facilities provide community gathering and recreational areas, as well as fitness centers, swimming pools, child care facilities, sports programming, student volunteer centers and learning labs.
 Today’s Y programs serve youth and teens, families, adults, seniors and communities throughout the Greater St. Louis and Southwest Illinois area.